Warmer Weather is Key for Great Asphalt Paving:

 Luckily for us here in Southern California, the winter time is usually a fine time for paving as we rarely see temperatures below 70 degrees.

 So remember the spring and summer are always the best times to lay down asphalt.
 If your project does need to be done in the off season be sure to hire a paving contractor that knows the best practices for paving in those cooler months.
-Read more about best weather for paving over at the National Asphalt Pavement Associations website here.
-Or give us call to talk about your paving project.
+Give us call to talk about your paving project.
 We would love to work with you today!